UK National Emergency: CHILDREN AT RISK

 http://www.childrenscreamingtobeheard.com/letter-sir-james-munby-president-family-courts-royal-courts-justice/

-By now, it is clear, that there is a see-saw mechanism at work; the public is invited by the media, to express outrage after the tragic death of Baby P and because of the manner in which that outrage is addressed, the public is now expressing equal outrage on the severe damage being suffered by countless, children on being removed needlessly, from their family homes, except, that outrage is dampened by a media black-out under rules of secrecy and threat of imprisonment.
+Evidentially, there is a see-saw mechanism at work; the public is invited by the media, to express outrage after the tragic death of Baby P, and because of how that outrage is addressed, the public is now expressing equal outrage on the severe damage being suffered by countless, children on being removed needlessly, from their family homes, except, that outrage is dampened by a media black-out under rules of Family Court secrecy and threat of imprisonment.

 Regardless of the publicity and authority actions on the issue of Baby P, all such deaths in the family home have in no way lessened.

 Meanwhile, non-abusive parents identified as a 'future emotional risk', face Court Orders to take control of any future children born to that parent.
-It is extremely, disturbing to witness how many newborns are being forced from their mothers, the emotional impact of such loss on both mother and baby is severe.
-In an effort to combat their grief, many such mothers will immediately become pregnant again and to the effect, they become a veritable, LA-baby-producing service and birth many more children than they would normally have; at what point will focred-adoption become forced-abortion?
+It is extremely, disturbing to witness how many newborns are being forced from their mothers.
+The emotional impact of such loss on both mother and baby is severe.
+In an effort to combat their grief, many such mothers will immediately become pregnant again and to the effect, they become a veritable LA-baby-producing service, birthing many more children than they would normally have; at what point will focred-adoption become forced-abortion?
 Is that the slippery-slope we're on?:

 Are we failing parents whose children are taken into care?